JSlush95/vigilant-octo-tribble/README.md

-# Visualization - Word Counter
+# Word Counter - Enhanced
 This project is a web-based visualization tool that allows users to input text and see a graphical representation of the character distribution.
 It uses D3.js for generating interactive pie and bar charts and Bootstrap for styling.

 ## Features